askoufis/clean-code-presentation/slides.md

 </v-clicks>

 <!--
+- @1
 - Code should be written with the reader in mind
-- You are a future reader, but so are other team members, some of whom you may never meet
+- You are a potential future reader, but so are other team members, some of whom you may never meet
-- If deleloping OSS, anyone can read that code
+- If developing OSS, anyone can read that code
-- Improve readability, undertanding, maintainability
-- Continuous process for all code you write
+- The main goal of it is to
+- @2@3
+- Not a one-time thing
 - Even code you've already written is worth re-evaluating when making changes
+- @
 - Clean once doesn't mean clean forever
-- As mentioned in the last slide, code trends and best practices change over time, your code should adapt to these changes
+- As mentioned in the last slide, code trends and best practices change over time
+- One principle that I'll talk about right at the end is optimizing for change
+- Making sure that your code can adapt when the time comes to do so
-- What clean code is also depends on where you're writing it
+- @What is defined as clean code is also dependent on your context, i.e. in what kind of environment you're writing it
-- If you have performance constraints, then that may make you write code differently than you otherwise would -->
+- If you have performance constraints, then that may make you write code differently than you otherwise would
+- Similarly, if you're writing code in a more educational context, then you might use very simple patterns to make the code easy to understand
+- Next is a quote that you might've heard @
+-->

 ---